arduino/docs-content/content/hardware/04.pro/miscellaneous/lora-gateway/tutorials/getting-started/content.md

 The goals of this article are:

 - Setup the hardware
+- Connect locally to the Gateway
-- Open the browser dashboard
+- Open the dashboard panel
 - Create a Gateway on The Things Network
 - Setup the credentials on the device from TTN
 - Attatching it on a Pole and water isolating the connectors
 - Test the Gateway (optional)